FAQ - Frequently Asked Questions About NTP

 For professional needs requiring an SLA, dedicated support or a custom architecture, we offer managed services.

-We operate about ten public NTP servers (ntp1 to ntp11), hosted in datacenters in France and Europe.
+We operate over 10 public NTP servers (ntp1 to ntp11), hosted in datacenters in France and Europe.

 All our servers support NTS and are available over IPv4 and IPv6.